 - PlanetSide - The ancient Vanu matrix system allows for humans to be rebuilt at specialized facilities.
 When the planet detects that a soldier has died, it deconstructs their body and rebuilds them in a friendly facility.

-- Spider And Web: In this interactive fiction game, the framing story is that you are a captured spy being interrogated.
+- Spider and Web: In this interactive fiction game, the framing story is that you are a captured spy being interrogated.
 If you died in your retelling, the interrogator would be cross with you and make you start over.

 - EVE Online explains this with clones.
 And actually goes for more realistic approach - when your ship has been blown up, you survive in an emergency escape pod.
 If you manage to get away in that, you only lose the ship and cargo.
 If the pod has been blown up as well - then the clone justification comes into play.
-You lose all the implants your original body had and all the skills that you have learned after you have updated your clone.
+You lose all the implants your original body had and all the skills that you have learned after the last time you updated your clone.

 - In City of Heroes , the explanation is that every 'registered' hero has a teleport homer on them, that teleports them directly into an ultra high tech tube that revives them if they should be too badly hurt or rendered unconscious.
 In the original comics run from the earliest days of the game, the climax is made more dramatic by the bad guys having jammed said teleport homers.
 In addition, at least one mission deals with stopping bad guys before they can disable the hospital teleport system.

 - The MMORPG Shadowbane explained the ability of characters to come back from the dead as something terribly wrong, but consistent throughout the world.
 Nobody could permanently die because everyone had Resurrective Immortality.

 - FusionFall: The Grim Reaper is on your side, so he just revives all casualties at the last checkpoint.